AshirMehmood/AshirMehmood/README.md

 ⌨️ Coding is my passion and profession and I Love it more than anything

- I love being creative and technology fascinates me so much, I love building logic and learn about various tech stacks,Web 3.0 and AI fascinates me, I like reading books and communicating with people and building my network
+I love being creative and technology fascinates me so much, I love building logic and learn about various tech stacks, AI fascinates me, I like reading books and communicating with people and building my network

 🌠interested in   a lot  but a few are mentioned